HyacinthBots/LilyBot/docs/commands.md

 Arguments:
 * `newName` - New name for the thread executed in - String

-Result: Renames the thread executed in if executed by a moderator or the thread owner.
+Result: Renames the thread executed in **if executed by a moderator or the thread owner**.